TonyDN98/web_camp/M15_JavaScriptStrings&More/README.md

 phoneNumber[0]; //(

-// Build-in property to figure it out what's the total amount of characters;
+// Built-in property to figure it out what's the total amount of characters;
 animal.length; // 13(not the highest index, that will be n - 1)

 // Concating strings together using ' + ' operator;